dgc-proton/PICTS_ML/README.md

 **pre-process data** ⟶ **generate training data** ⟶ **train ML model** ⟶ _use ML model to find interesting waveforms, identify earthquakes, pick P & S wave arrivals etc_

+For the current state of model training see `model_evaluation.ipynb`

 ## Quickstart
 Clone the repository with `git clone https://github.com/dgc-proton/PICTS_ML.git` or alternatively click on the `Code` dropdown button at the top of the GitHub page ⟶ `Download ZIP` ⟶ extract the files to a suitable directory on your computer.